 ‘Values for Life’ is a resource to support primary schools in promoting the teaching of Christian values.
 The 18 values are:

 Each term the Church Council meet to decide which ‘value’ they would like to focus on in Collective Worship.
-They discuss any links with the church calender and music and prayer monitors decide on songs and prayers that link in with the theme.
+They discuss any links with the church calendar and music and prayer monitors decide on songs and prayers that link in with the theme.